codeforamerica/form-flow-starter-app/README.md

 It contains example code for a simple, generic application for public benefits.
 An applicant can fill out screens with their basic info, upload supporting documents, then submit it all.
-Upon submission, they receive a simple SMS confirmation and a receipt email with a filled-in application PDF.
+Upon submission, they receive an email with a filled-in application PDF.
 The entire experience is in both English and Spanish.

 The `form-flow` Java library is included in `build.gradle` along with all other dependencies.
 The codebase for the `form-flow`